Jacob Cytryn is a lifetime Ramahnik and has been a camper and participant in Ramah Seminar Plus.

 Sam joined the year-round team in January 2014.
 Previously, Sam had served for two terms on the Ramah Wisconsin Committee and had been co-chair of Development with Dan Blumenthal on the Ramah Wisconsin Executive Committee.
 Professionally Sam brings a wealth of development experience most recently serving as the Midwest Deputy Director for AIPAC where he managed an annual campaign of $14M across nine Midwest states.
 Sam spent four years at Ramah Wisconsin as a camper and seven on staff including several as a Rosh Aidah.
 Sam met his wife Sarah Ettinger (Nivo ‘98) at camp, and they now have three children.

 Gal first came to camp in 2008 as the first shaliach to coach basketball at Camp Ramah in Wisconsin.
 He has played many roles at camp since then, including sports staff, Rosh Sport, Ramah Israel Seminar counselor, Rosh Mishlachat and yoetz (staff trainer).
-Gal met his wife Adi at camp, and they bring their two children with them.
+Gal met his wife Adi at camp, and they bring their three children with them.
 Gal has a B.Ed in special education from Levinsky College in Tel Aviv and he works at a behavioral high school as a class manager.

 Yael comes to Ramah Wisconsin from the Sager Solomon Schechter Day School in Northbrook, Illinois, where she was the Team Leader for Judaic Studies/Hebrew Academic Support in grades 5-8.
 A Toronto native, she is an alumna of Camp Ramah in Canada where she was a long-time camper and staff member, including serving as the Rosh Eidah for the Tikvah program and the Tikvah Director.